Hyperbolic structures on link complements, octahedral decompositions, and quantum $\mathfrak{sl}_2$

 \begin{remark} The geometry of these solutions is not affected by the choice of \(p,q,r\), but is instead determined by \(m\) and the choice of root \(\Lambda\) of the Riley polynomial.
 In our conventions this is less obvious, but there is a different presentation \cite[Section 5]{Kim2016} of the holonomy of a shaped diagram that is manifestly independent of the choice of \(p,q,r\).

 We can still give an informal explanation of this independence.
-The components of the character variety of a torus knot corresponding to irreducible holonomy representations are all \(1\)-dimensional \cite[Theorem 3.1]{Munoz2009}.
-Picking the discrete parameter \(\Lambda\) determines the component, which is then parametrized by a rational function of \(m\).
+In general \cite[Theorem 3.1]{Munoz2009} the character variety of a \((p,q)\) torus knot has \((p-1)(q-1)/2\) components coming from irreducible representations.\note{There is also a component describing the representations with abelian image.
+It is not detected by the \(b\)-gluing equations because they only detect non-pinched solutions, which always correspond to a nonabelian holonomy representation.} In our family of examples \(p = 2\) and \(q = 2n +1\) so there are \(n\) components, each corresponding to a root \(\Lambda\) of \eqref{eq:trefoil-riley}.
+Each component arising in this way is \(1\)-dimensional \cite[Theorem 3.1]{Munoz2009} and parametrized by a rational function of \(m\).
 (The components are isomorphic to \(\CC\) via the trace \(\mu + \mu^{-1}\) of a generator of the knot group, but this generator is not a meridian, so \(\mu\) is some rational function of \(m\).) \end{remark}

 \begin{example} Consider the diagram of the trefoil in \cref{fig:trefoil}.
 For any meridian eigenvalue \(m \ne 0\), we can freely choose the variables \(b_1, b_2, b_3\), as long as

 so that the solution is not pinched.
 The remaining segment variables are given by